ifnspaml/GIAnT/README.md

 - `F3`/`F4`(zoom in/out): Zoom in/out on the audio tracks.
 Double mouse click restores standard view.
 - `Video on/off`: Enables/disables the video playblack.
 For a better performance of GIAnT, it is recommended to use the video only if necessary.
 - `Play`: Starts play back of audio and video file starting from the position of the green time cursor.
 The position of the time cursor can be changed by a mouse click beteen the audio tracks.
-- `MSAD`: Start the multichannel speaker activity detection.
+- `SAD`: Start the multichannel speaker activity detection.
 This requires multichannel audio recordings.
+- `Key`: Choose a coding scheme for coding/annotating the audio material.

 ### Generate coding schemes (Keys)
 GIAnT offers the opportunity to generate customized coding schemes, which can be selected under `Keys`.
 All Key-files have to be stored in the folder "./Keys/" as ".txt" with the following format: